 - 1. Students will learn about civics - 2.
 Students will learn about the need for government - 3.
 Students will learn about citizenships and the naturalization process - 4.
-Students explain the fundamental principles and moral values of the American government as expressed in the Constitution and other essential documents of American Federalism - 2.
-Students analyze the unique roles and responsibilities of the three branches of the government as established by the Constitution.

-- 3. Students summarized landmark U.S. Supreme Court interpretation of the Constitution and Amendments. - 4.
-Student identify and explain the structure and function of government at the state and local levels in Tennessee.
+Students will analyze the unique roles and responsibilities of the three branches of the government as established by the Constitution - 5.
+Student summarized landmark U.S. Supreme Court Interpretation of the Constitution and amendments - 6.
+Student identify and explain the structure and function of government at the state and local levels in Tennessee